Community Health Fund

 The Community Health Fund was established in 2017 at the San Joaquin Community Foundation by a $2 million dollar grant from the Delta Blood Bank Foundation.
 The Fund aims to support projects and activities that improve healthcare services, health outcomes, and medical education in San Joaquin County.

 Grants are available to fund projects and activities that serve people living in San Joaquin County, and directly align with one or more of the Community Health Fund’s areas of focus: improving healthcare services, promoting health outcomes, and supporting medical education.
+For 2024, The Community Health Fund Committee is accepting requests for eligible projects from all three areas of focus.

 Grantees